Terrier-Tech/sql_builder/README.md

 SqlBuilder is a small, simple Ruby library that lets you compose SQL queries using a fluent, builder syntax.

-This is *not* an ORM and does require any schema definition or mapping.
+This is *not* an ORM and does not require any schema definition or mapping.
 You simply specify a query and SqlBuilder will generate an ad-hoc, read-only Ruby class to represent the result.

 ## Installation